outcomesinsights/conceptql/doc/spec.md

 ```

 The diagram above reads "get all procedures that match the CPT 99214 (Office Visit) and then filter them down to the first occurrence for each person".
-The diagram is much more terse than that and to accurately read the diagram, you need a lot of implicit knowledge about how each node operates.
+The diagram is much more terse than that and to accurately read the diagram, you need a lot of implicit knowledge about how each operator operates.
 Fortunately, this document will (hopefully) impart that knowledge to you.

 Please note that all of my diagrams end with an arrow pointing at nothing.
 You'll see why soon.

 ### Think of Results as a Stream
-I draw my ConceptQL diagrams with leaf nodes at the top and the "trunk" nodes at the bottom.
+I draw my ConceptQL diagrams with leaf operators at the top and the "trunk" operators at the bottom.
 I like to think of the results of a ConceptQL statement as a flowing stream of data.
-The leaf nodes, or nodes that gather results out of the database, act like tributaries.
+The leaf operators, or operators that gather results out of the database, act like tributaries.
 The results flow downwards and either join with other results, or filter out other results until the streams emerge at the bottom of the diagram.
-Think of each arrow as a stream of results, flowing down through one node to the next.
+Think of each arrow as a stream of results, flowing down through one operator to the next.

 The trailing arrow in the diagrams serves as a reminder that ConceptQL yields a stream of results.

 ### Streams have Types
-You might have noticed that the nodes and edges in the diagrams often have a color.
-That color represents what "type" of stream the node or edge represents.
+You might have noticed that the operators and edges in the diagrams often have a color.
+That color represents what "type" of stream the operator or edge represents.
 There are many types in ConceptQL, and you'll notice they are __strongly__ correlated with the tables found in [CDM v4.0](http://omop.org/CDM):

 - condition_occurrence
     - red